Calling the Treatment Center

-If your friend or family member is struggling with an eating disorder or mental health issue, please call us or have them call us directly at 877-711-1690.
-A member of our Clinical Assessment Team (Masters-level counselors with specialized training in eating disorders and mental health) will answer the call.
+If your friend or family member is struggling with a mental health condition, please call us at 877-711-1690.
+A member of our Clinical Assessment Team, comprised of Masters-level counselors with specialized training in mental health, will answer the call.

 - Do your loved one’s symptoms require intensive treatment?
 Be prepared to share what you know about their current and past symptoms.

 - Is the illness interfering with your loved one’s daily life?
 Be prepared to answer questions about sleep, self-harm, eating patterns, social relationships, professional and / or academic life.

 - Will a higher level of care be the best choice?
 A reputable treatment center will typically offer intensive supervision and support for your loved one.

 - What will your level of involvement be in your loved one’s recovery?
 How will you receive support?
 A reputable treatment center provides family therapy and education throughout treatment.